megorei/website-neo4j-ruby/source/how-tos/_microsecond_timestamps.md

-### Saving timestamps with microsecond precision using neo4j gem

 Neo4j is currently persisting timestamps as integers in the database.
 As you can guess integer timestamps have second precision.

 ![Integer Timestamps](/images/integer_timestamps.png)